taquynhnga2001/proptech-dagster/README.md

-# PropTech Dagster DBT Integration
+# ELT pippline with Dagster and dbt

 ## Project Overview

-This project leverages **[Dagster](https://dagster.io/)** and **[dbt](https://www.getdbt.com/)** to build an ELT pipeline that orchestrate and transform real estate data, specifically HDB resale transactions in Singapore.
+This project leverages **[Dagster](https://dagster.io/)** and **[dbt](https://www.getdbt.com/)** to build an ELT pipeline that orchestrate and transform real estate data, specifically **HDB resale transactions** in Singapore.
 The goal of the project is to automate the data pipeline from raw data collection, transformation, integration, and final storage in BigQuery for reporting and analytics.

 Below is a visualization of the data lineage for the project, showing how data flows from raw sources to the final data warehouse for reporting.